A brief history of the

-11. On December 11, 2006, Mannoia convened Regional Leaders in Indianapolis for lunch to discuss the possibility of a Holiness Pastors’ Day.
-A decision was made to plan it and a subsequent meeting in February considered the program and emphasis.
+11. On December 11, 2006, Mannoia convened Regional Leaders in Indianapolis for lunch to discuss the possibility of forming a second Regional Network and to plan a Holiness Pastors’ Day.

-12. Because there were still funds available and sufficient work to complete the denominational heads supported a fourth WHSP meeting.
-This was scheduled on March 26-27, 2007 followed by the Holiness Pastors’ Day on March 28.
+12. Because there were still funds available and sufficient work for the WHSP to complete, the denominational heads supported a fourth WHSP meeting.
+This was scheduled on March 26-27, 2007 followed by the SoCal Holiness Pastors’ Day on March 28.
 Resource persons for that day were Fr.
-Al Baca, the ecumenical officer for the Catholic Diocese of Orange, CA, a panel of young leaders along with WHSP leaders.
-(Appendix 7 & 8)
+Al Baca, the ecumenical officer for the Catholic Diocese of Orange, CA, a panel of young leaders, and WHSP leaders.

 13. Outcomes of the Study Project are too numerous to list, a few specific ones were intended and are worthy of mention:

-b.
-THE HOLINESS MANIFESTO – a two-page document representing the consensus of the 38 Scholar/Leaders that was used at the Holiness Pastors’ Days repeatedly as well as with multiple denominations for pastoral training and vision casting; (Appendix 10)
+- THE HOLINESS MANIFESTO – a two-page document representing the consensus of the 38 Scholar/Leaders that was used at the Holiness Pastors’ Days repeatedly as well as with multiple denominations for pastoral training and vision casting;

-c.
-FRESH EYES ON HOLINESS – a two-page document created by the 38 Scholar/Leaders to help local pastors consider the major issues that must be engaged as they look to the future in leading their congregations in deeper embodiment of the Holiness message.
-(Appendix 11)
+- FRESH EYES ON HOLINESS – a two-page document created by the 38 Scholar/Leaders to help local pastors consider the major issues that must be engaged as they look to the future in leading their congregations in deeper embodiment of the Holiness message.

-14. The first meeting of the newly formed Steering Committee met on December 7, 2007 on the campus of Life Pacific College, a Foursquare college, to discuss next steps and to shape the future of the Wesleyan Holiness Consortium.
-The Steering Committee consists of the former WHSP Steering Committee plus representatives from participating denominations designated by their highest officers.
+14. The first meeting of the newly formed Steering Committee met on December 7, 2007 on the campus of Life Pacific College, a Foursquare college in San Dimas, CA. Discussion centered on next steps and to shape the future of the Wesleyan Holiness Consortium.
+The Steering Committee consisted of representatives from participating denominations designated by their highest officers, the coordinators of the two Regional Networks, and at large members from the Study Project that Mannoia invited to participate.
 Members at the first meeting were:

 Free Methodist Church of North America